ysato5654/ytvarb/README.md

 # ytvarb

-Ruby library for YouTube Video Analytics
+ytvarb is Ruby library for YouTube Video Analytics.
+The library accesses YouTube Data API v3 and COTOHA API.

 ## Installation